 Cellular stress, or oxidative stress, is a type of stress that is caused by an increase in pollution at a cellular level.
 This pollution can be an accumulation of exogenous factors, such as smoke from wildfires, pesticides in food, exhaust pollution from vehicles, or other environmental chemicals.
 It can also occur when the diet is poor, and there are deficiencies in the nutrients needed to clean up the natural buildup of pollution from everyday normal cellular metabolism.

 Everyday our body burns fuel (carbohydrates and fats) into heat and energy (ATP).
 This cycle naturally produces pollution.
 Our cells are designed with antioxidants to remove and neutralize these natural pollutants.
 When the demand is higher than the antioxidants, or we are deficient in antioxidants, the cells pollution increases to toxic levels.
 When this happens, the body increases cortisol to reduce the inflammation associated with the increase in toxicity.

 When your body is already heightened in response and has increased cortisol to reduce the inflammation associated with environmental or cellular toxicity, your threshold for mental stress is lowered.

 Your Environment is Making you Anxious

 This is exactly what I was seeing in the office.
-The increase in wildfire smoke had caused an increase in cortisol levels in order to help reduce the cellular inflammation, and in turn had lowered their ability to handle the everyday life events.
+The increase in wildfire smoke had caused an increase in cortisol levels to help reduce cellular inflammation, and in turn had lowered their ability to handle everyday life events.

 A 2015 study done by researchers from Harvard T.H.
 Chan School of Public Health and colleagues found that higher exposure to PM2.5 (particulate matter <2.5 μm in diameter), especially higher recent exposure, is associated with an increased risk of anxiety, including fearfulness, desire for avoidance, and tendency to worry.